 At the Senior School, this process begins in Year 9 PSHE, where pupils reflect on their skills and attributes, look at employability and begin to research routes into work.
 Pupils are also exposed to valuable Life Skills here, looking at financial decisions, economic security and fundamental budgeting.
 They revisit these topics and develop their understanding further in Year 10 and 11.
 They also begin to create CVs and practise interview techniques; skills that continue to be enhanced in the Sixth Form.

 I have been fortunate enough to have grown up amongst the idyllic and tranquil setting of Framlingham College.
-A school full of possibilities and opportunities where I have been prepared for taking on the outside world with an abundance of experiences and pathways.”Lucas Walker – Upper Sixth, Day Pupil, current Head of School
+A school full of possibilities and opportunities where I have been prepared for taking on the outside world with an abundance of experiences and pathways.”Lucas Walker – Year 13, Day Pupil

 We know each of our pupils well, as individuals.
 We are familiar with their differing needs and aspirations.
 Some have a clear direction in mind from an early age, but many do not.
 With the help of Career Aptitude testing and Career Interviews, we support and empower each pupil to make those important decisions, such as Sixth Form subjects, post-18 options and ultimately, career choices.